-The amounts listed represent potential threshold, target and maximum bonuses available to the named executive officers under the Incentive Plan.
-The table reports the awards that could have been earned in Fiscal 2019.
+(1) The amounts listed represent potential threshold, target and maximum bonuses available to the named executive officers under the Incentive Plan.
+The table reports the awards that could have been earned in Fiscal 2020.
 The actual payments are reported above in the Summary Compensation Table in the column entitled "Non-Equity Incentive Plan Compensation."
-As described above in "-Compensation Discussion and Analysis," the Compensation Committee has discretion to reduce any amounts payable to any executive and to increase amounts payable to executives who are not Covered Employees (1) under the Incentive Plan.
+As described above in "- Compensation Discussion and Analysis," the Compensation Committee has discretion to reduce any amounts payable to any executive and to increase amounts payable to executives who are not Covered Employees under the Incentive Plan.

-Stock award represents 40,000 performance-based restricted stock units granted pursuant to an award made on February 27, 2018 and subject to a performance period ending on January 31, 2022.
-The Aggregate Fair Value for the award was \$1,390,532.
-For a discussion of the assumptions and accounting for performance-based restricted stock units, please see note 10 to the Company's consolidated (2)
+(2) Stock award represents 40,000 performance-based restricted stock units granted pursuant to an award made on February 26, 2019 and subject to a performance period ending on January 31, 2023.
+The Aggregate Fair Value for the award was \$1,207,600.
+For a discussion of the assumptions and accounting for performance-based restricted stock units, please see note 11 to the Company's consolidated financial statements for the fiscal year ended January 31, 2020 which are included in the Company's Annual Report on Form 10-K, as filed with the SEC on March 31, 2020.
+For a description of the conditions of these awards, see "-Compensation Discussion and Analysis-Equity-Based Incentives-Performance Stock Units and Restricted Stock Units."